 The minimum and maximum legs in a progressive parlay also vary depending on the platform.
 Some sites allow progressive parlays only on 4-leg and 8-leg parlays, while most allow between 3 and 12-leg progressive parlays.

-Finally, always expect lower payouts with progressive parlays.
+Finally, always expect lower payouts with progressive parlays compared to a standard parlay.
 The rewards shrink as the number of failed legs increases.
 The scaling payout is the trade-off, but at least you will not walk out empty-handed.
-If you want maximum action across different games without losing everything due to one miss, progressive parlays will be a great alternative.
+If you want maximum action across different games without losing everything due to one miss, progressive parlays are a suitable alternative.

 How NFL Progressive Parlays Work - Examples and Payout Tables